Crisis Point: Confronting the Talent Drought in Modern Architecture

 Adult learners in a professional development classroom setting, highlighting the importance of continuous learning and training programs in closing the skills gap.

-The foundation of a strong talent pipeline lies in nurturing potential employees from their initial interest in architecture through to their professional development within the industry.
+The foundation of a strong pipeline lies in nurturing potential employees from their initial interest in architecture through to their professional development within a firm.

 The Role of Technology and Professional Development in Modern Architecture